 (Note if you are unsure of these steps please refer to the picture gallery at www.canopylocks.com.au or watch our video on youtube)

-(2) Where the bracket is now installed place actuator with spacer on the inside of the window frame under the bracket with the actuator pin extended upwards and line up the pin to the center of the hole in the bracket and the shoulder on the pin to the underside of the bracket.
+(2) Where the bracket is now installed place an actuator on the window frame under the bracket with the actuator pin extended upwards and line up the pin to the center of the hole in the bracket and the shoulder on the pin to the underside of the bracket.
 Now push the pin of the actuator fully down to make sure that the top of the pin clears so the window can be opened.
-Secure actuator to window frame using the 2 of the 7g x 25 screws.
+Secure actuator to window frame using the 2 of the 8g x 12 screws.